SHSAT Tutoring

 What is the test format?

-As of fall of 2025, the SHSAT is a digital test with all the digital bells and whistles, such as the ability to annotate, zoom in, and highlight.
-English Language Learners (ELLs) will be able to access embedded glossaries in their native languages, and the needs of students with accommodations like extra time will continue to be addressed.
-There will be no significant changes to the content of the 2025 test, and students will continue to be able to jump back and forth between, and within, the ELA and Math sections.
-The digital SHSAT will present a few questions in new ways; these “tech-enhanced items” (TEIs) are simply standard content questions that utilize tech to answer them (like dragging the correct answer to a box).
+The SHSAT is a three-hour exam with 57 ELA (English Language Arts) questions and 57 Math questions.
+In the fall 2025, the SHSAT transitioned to a digital format, adding features such annotation, zoom, and highlighting.
+English Language Learners (ELLs) can access embedded glossaries in their native languages, and students with accommodations such as extra time will continue to be supported.
+While the content topics and level of difficulty remain the same as they were on the paper test, the digital SHSAT presents a few questions in new, tech-enhanced ways.
+These “tech-enhanced items” (TEIs) are simply standard content questions that utilize tech features to answer them (like dragging the correct answer to a box).

-In 2026 the SHSAT is moving to a computer-adaptive test (CAT), which means that the difficulty level of each question will depend on how accurately the student answered the previous question.
+As of 2026, the SHSAT is a computer-adaptive test (CAT), which means the difficulty level of each question will depend on how accurately the student answered the previous question.
 If, for example, a student correctly answers a moderately difficult question, they will receive a more difficult question; however, if they incorrectly answer a moderately difficult question, they will receive a less difficult question.
-While the DOE does not publish scoring scales, we imagine the test will be scored the way all CATs are: the students who receive and correctly answer less difficult questions will plateau at a lower maximum score than the students who receive and correctly answer more difficult questions.
+While the DOE does not publish scoring scales, computer-adaptive tests are typically scored the way all CATs are: the students who receive and correctly answer less difficult questions will plateau at a lower maximum score than the students who receive and correctly answer more difficult questions.
 Because of the adaptive nature of the test in 2026 and beyond, students will NOT be able to revisit questions or move back and forth between sections beginning in fall 2026.

 When should preparation begin?